aashishrana/JavaScript-Revision-With-Coffe/Readme.md

 prefer not to use var due to block scope and functional scope Whenever object form by constructor always singelton object

+// Singleton object always created with new keyword